chilts/chilts.github.com/blog/_posts/2012-05-07-using-async-queue-as-a-state-machine.md

 category: blog
 layout: post
 title: Using Queues in a State Machine
-tagline: "Hopping from one state to another"
+tagline: "Hopping from One State to Another"
 published: true
 tags : [awssum, amazon, s3, async, nodejs, queue]
 ---